 Monitoring Read and Write Rates

 As we just learned the delta between the Latest Offset and the Consumer Offset is what gives us the Consumer Lag.
-In the above chart from SPM you may have noticed a few other metrics:
+In the above chart from Sematext you may have noticed a few other metrics:

 - Broker Write Rate